10 Best Hiking Trails near Bozeman, MT

 7. Beehive Basin Trail

 The Beehive Basin Trail is a prime example of the big mountain hiking afforded by the national forest surrounding Bozeman.
-It’s not only one of Montana's top hiking trails, but thanks to its alpine postcard landscape, it’s a coveted route sought by hikers from across the country.
+It's not only one of Montana's top hiking trails, but thanks to its alpine postcard landscape, it's a coveted route sought by hikers from across the country.
+Expect to share this bucket-list hiking trail with other hikers.

 Hikers from Bozeman reach the trailhead with an approximately 50-mile drive south on Highway 191 toward Big Sky.
 This scenic highway dives deep into the Custer Gallatin National Forest.
 The hike itself offers stunning views of Lone Peak, home to Big Sky Resort, as well as a sparkling glacier cirque and an alpine lake.